-The task can be doubly tricky for staffing companies that manage millions of individual pieces of confidential data about potential placements and must keep track of who sees each one.
-Many staffing companies also offer comprehensive onboarding and other HR services that require them to have access to their clients’ computer systems.
+This task can be especially difficult for staffing companies that manage millions of individual pieces of confidential data about potential placements, often linked to clients who expect confidentiality.
+What’s more, many staffing companies also offer comprehensive onboarding and other HR services that require them to have access to their clients’ computer systems.

 1. Know What to Protect

-He suggests sitting down with employees in charge of HR, IT, operations and security and identifying how your business transfers data or shares information and the person or department responsible for protecting it.
-This list will form the basis of a cyber security plan.
+Start by sitting down with employees in charge of HR, IT, operations, and security and identifying how your business transfers data or shares information and the person or department responsible for protecting it.
+This list will form the basis of your data security plan.

-Both Carey and Cavanagh agree that any cyber security plan should be written out.
-It should list every step required to keep information secure.
-Free resources on the Internet can help you develop a plan, which should cover protections from both external and internal threats including:
+Any network security plan should be written out, listing every step required to keep information secure.
+Free online resources can help you develop a plan, which should cover protections from both external and internal threats, including:

 - Anti-virus software (and updating)